Model Tier Routing — Automatic Downgrade Logic

 Where This Fits in the Call Flow

 Model tier enforcement runs before the cost recording step.
-The sequence for every LLM call in principal-broker is:
+The sequence for every LLM call in the agent broker is:

-5. cost_tracker.record(agent_id, session_id, model, input_tokens, output_tokens) — records the actual cost
+cost_tracker.record(agent_id, session_id, model, input_tokens, output_tokens)— records the actual cost

 Steps 2 and 3 are both required.
 Tier enforcement alone does not prevent overspend — it prevents model overshoot.
 Budget enforcement alone does not prevent model abuse — it only stops agents after they have already used expensive models to exhaust their budget.
 Together they form the complete control surface.